Oszkinie

 Oszkinie (Ožkiniai) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.

 History

-The noble village was located at the end of the 18th century in the Grodno district of the Trakai Voivodeship.
+At the end of the 18th century, the szlachta village was located in the Powiat of Grodno in the Trakai Voivodeship.

-The village was part of the Suwałki district in the 19th century, in 1827 the village population was numbered at 91 with 15 houses and in 1886 the population numbered at 288 with 35 houses.
+Whilst part of the Augustów Voivodeship in 1827, the village's population was numbered at 91 with 15 houses.
+In 1886, whilst part of the Suwałki Governorate, the population had grown to 288 with 35 houses.